 For season 2011/12 Hepworth enlisted a new assistant in the shape of the vastly experienced Roly Lanes and the pair endured a turbulent season losing key players through injury and suspension but finished strongly to end up in 10th place.

-The big news of the close season, however is the announcement that AFC Emley are one of 5 non-league clubs chosen to enter into an informal partnership with League 1 side Sheffield United.
-Emley will benefit from players joining them from Sheffield United's Academy while there will also be opportunities for AFC Emley's coaching staff to observe and learn from their counterparts at Bramall Lane
+AFC Emley’s partnership with Sheffield United continues for another season.
+Emley will benefit from players joining them from Sheffield United's Academy while there will also be opportunities for AFC Emley's coaching staff to observe and learn from their counterparts at Bramall Lane.